AER-RC/MT_CKD_H2O/README.md

 ../mt_ckd_h2o_v4.0_linux_gnu_dbl < mt_ckd.config

 The absco-ref_wv-mt-ckd.nc file and the output from the driver can be found in a separate example package.

+[This may not be the best location of the netcdf file.